andrenth/postfix-erlang/README.md

 Building
 --------

-Drop the `dict_erlang.c`, `dict_erlang.h` and `Makefile.in` files in
+Drop the `dict_erlang.c` and `dict_erlang.h` files in the `src/global` directory in the Postfix source.
+Also copy the appropriate `Makefile.in.2.[78]` file to the same directory according to your Postfix version, renaming it to just `Makefile.in`.
+Note: the Makefile was tested with Postfix versions 2.7.0, 2.7.1 and 2.8.5 (more specifically, the packages from Ubuntu 10.04, 10.10 and 11.10).
-`src/global` in the Postfix source.
-Note: the Makefile was tested with Postfix versions 2.7.0 and 2.7.1 (more specifically, the packages from Ubuntu 10.04 and 10.10).
 You may need to adapt it for different versions.

 If you're on a Debian-based distribution, copy the files under `debian` to the `debian` directory in the Postfix source (the `control` and `rules` files will